Batting average

 Batting average is a statistic in cricket, baseball, and softball that measures the performance of batters.
-The development of the baseball statistic was influenced by the cricket statistic.

 Cricket

 In cricket, a player's batting average is the total number of runs they have scored divided by the number of times they have been out.
 Since the number of runs a player scores and how often they get out are primarily measures of their own playing ability, and largely independent of their teammates, batting average is a good metric for an individual player's skill as a batter.

 Most players have career batting averages in the range of 20 to 40.
 Among players with a minimum of 20 innings played or completed, the highest Test batting average belongs to Australia's Sir Donald Bradman, with 99.94.

 Baseball

 Ty Cobb (left) and Shoeless Joe Jackson (right) are first and third, respectively, in MLB career batting average.

 In baseball, the batting average (BA) is defined by the number of hits divided by at bats.
-It is usually reported to three decimal places and read without the decimal: A player with a batting average of .300 is "batting three-hundred."
+It is usually reported to three decimal places and read without the decimal: A player with a batting average of .300 is "batting three-hundred".

 In modern times, a season batting average higher than .300 is considered to be excellent, and an average higher than .400 a nearly unachievable goal.
 The last Major League Baseball (MLB) player to do so, with enough plate appearances to qualify for the batting championship, was Ted Williams of the Boston Red Sox, who hit .406 in 1941.
-Ty Cobb holds the record for highest career batting average with .366, eight points higher than Rogers Hornsby, who has the second-highest career average at .358.
+Ty Cobb holds the record for highest career batting average, with .366, eight points higher than Rogers Hornsby, who has the second-highest career average, at .358.

 Sabermetrics, the study of baseball statistics, considers batting average a weak measure of performance because it does not correlate as well as other measures to runs scored, thereby causing it to have little predictive value.